 Mr. Flurry began by briefly recalling the bombing plot against Napoleon on his carriage ride to a Paris opera house in December 1800.
 Roberts wrote on page 287 that this bombing “killed five people (including the young girl holding the horse) and injured twenty-six.”
 However, this didn’t stop Napoleon from attending and enjoying the opera that night.
 When he arrived at the opera house, he said to his wife, “Josephine, those rascals wanted to blow me up,” and then calmly asked for a program for the oratorio that they were about to watch.

-The assassination of Russia’s Tsar Paul i on March 23, 1801, as Mr. Flurry next discussed, was a significant moment in Napoleon’s life.
-Bonaparte had been on good terms with the tsar and was actually quite close to him personally; Roberts says on page 295, “The assassination of Tsar Paul i on March 23 came as a blow to Napoleon, who is said to have cried out in rage at the news.”
+The assassination of Russia’s Czar Paul i on March 23, 1801, as Mr. Flurry next discussed, was a significant moment in Napoleon’s life.
+Bonaparte had been on good terms with the czar and was actually quite close to him personally; Roberts says on page 295, “The assassination of Czar Paul i on March 23 came as a blow to Napoleon, who is said to have cried out in rage at the news.”
 Roberts also wrote on page 296 that Alexander, Paul I’s successor, “ultimately did more than any other individual to bring about Napoleon’s downfall,” and that “his emergence on to the European scene with his father’s assassination was a seminal moment.”
-Tsar Alexander was more pro-British than Tsar Paul i; under his leadership, Russia left the League of Armed Neutrality.
+Czar Alexander was more pro-British than Czar Paul i; under his leadership, Russia left the League of Armed Neutrality.
 In essence, the assassination of Paul i was when Napoleon lost his close ties with Russia.